San Francisco Wealth Management For Ultra-High Net Worth Investor

 Looking for the best San Francisco wealth management companies?
-These days, it seems nearly every big bank, investment firm, and discount brokerage now offers wealth management as one of their services.
+These days, it seems nearly every big bank, investment firm, and discount brokerage now offers wealth management services as one of their packages.
 Many of these big companies are also publicly traded.

 Which company is more likely to be a “better steward of your wealth,” as Forbes puts it?

-A company that offers wealth management as one of many services, where their primary business focuses on banking, lending, or money management?
-Or a company whose sole devotion is to the wealth management of
+A company that offers wealth management services as one of many services, where their primary business focuses on banking, lending, or money management?
+Or a company whose sole devotion is to the wealth management of their clients?

-If wealth management is just one of many services offered by a large company, you can easily become an afterthought.
+If wealth management is just one of many services offered by large wealth management firms, you can easily become an afterthought.
 Besides offering a management service, the company also offers you financial services that can help your needs.
 You’re just a division on an org chart, one piece of the pie.
 Part of a department the company can decide to devote more resources to, or not.
 Basically, wealth management provides portfolio management services, short and long-term retirement planning, insurance and risk management, estate planning, and many more.

 At a private wealth management company, you are the business.
 You’re it.
 Your financial security and prosperity occupy the pre-eminent position in the minds of everyone at that company.
 You’re not just a customer.
 You’re known, individually.
 Were you to leave for any reason, they would feel the loss.